lucasseiler/pytorch-rnn-lm/README.md

 when I have no pathetic for me . <eos> No , y &apos;know what ?
 And imagine , all it out with that <unk> , then then I want marriage to <unk> , high year ...
 We will so watch

 All in all, the generated text is reminiscent of actual FRIENDS dialogs.
 We can see everal key words and topics being mentioned.
 As the dialogs in the show are quite short, the generated sentences also only consist of a few words.
-The "&apos" tags are not very nice and could be dealt with during preprocessing.
+The "&apos" tags in the raw output are not very nice and could be dealt with during preprocessing.

 ## Room for improvement
-As mentioned above, preprocessing could be optimized to avoid "&apos" tags in the output.
+As mentioned above, preprocessing could be optimized to avoid "&apos" tags in the raw output.
 Greedy decoding is implemented; however, it would be interesting to choose a starting word of the text.